Long-Context Modeling with Dynamic Hierarchical Sparse Attention for Memory-Constrained LLM Inference: Boundary Detection

 This probability, denoted as $\Pr(\boundaryindicator(i) = 1)$, is predicted based on the local key representations surrounding $i$, using a boundary prediction function that takes as input two windows centered at $i$:

 where $w$ is a hyperparameter that determines the receptive field and $\mathbf{k}_j$ denotes the key vector corresponding to token $j$.

 Local context is sufficient for boundary prediction because chunk boundaries are determined by \textbf{local changes in semantic similarity}.
 Intuitively, if the left window (preceding tokens) and the right window (succeeding tokens) are highly similar, the two regions likely belong to the same chunk, and no boundary should be placed.
 Conversely, a sharp drop in similarity between these windows indicates a topic or context shift, suggesting the end of a chunk.
 Moreover, focusing on local context rather than the full sequence significantly reduces computation.
 Evaluating boundaries requires processing only tokens per position which is essential for \textbf{efficiency}.
-To further validate the interpretability of these boundaries, we analyzed their correspondence with sentence and paragraph endings and observed a strong alignment, suggesting that DHSA captures meaningful discourse-level transitions.